 /etc/resolv.conf or you have some kind of network manager handle that.

 If you're using some kind of network manager you need to look into how to have it add the

-If you manually handle /etc/resolv.conf, which is preferable in this situation, simply edit it and make sure you have the right
+/etc/resolv.conf manually simply edit it and make sure you have the right

-search parameter and that all DNS requests goes to your local host on 127.0.0.1.
+search parameter so that all DNS requests goes to your local host on 127.0.0.1.

 /etc/resolv.conf needs to look like this: